 Why choose Funeral Funds for my burial policy?

-There are, however, the classic “snake oil” life insurance agents, who will sell you the easiest and most expensive policy possible.
+Most life insurance agents are fine, respectable people. however, some life insurance agents will sell you the easiest and most expensive policy possible.

 The guaranteed issue folks claim you don’t even need to talk to an agent (but you will need to wait 2 years for your coverage to begin…even if you’re healthy).
 Answering a few health questions will often get you immediate coverage and MUCH better rates.